Tyrubias/Tyrubias/README.md

 ### ⚡ A little about me...

 - I'm passionate about data science, full stack development, and machine learning.
-- As a junior at Rice, I'm majoring in Computer Science and Statistics and minoring in Biochemistry.
+- As a senior at Rice, I'm majoring in Computer Science and Statistics.
 - Besides coding, I love hip hop and Korean pop dancing, rock climbing, and reading.
-- I'm the team manager for [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.
+- I'm the president of [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.
 - I also help run the [Rice Science Olympiad Invitational](http://ricesoaa.weebly.com/) as the treasurer.

  ### 🔭 I’m currently working on ...